damparo/React-Employee-Directory/README.md

 On the app, the user can filter employee by name, sort by category, or filter by an employee property.

 ## Thoughts:
-Good to app to React experience
+Good app for React experience

 ## Update:
 app is functional